Urinary tract pain constantly. Causes of bladder pain in women

 Pain when filling the bladder can be a symptom of many diseases - gynecological pathologies, cystitis, prostate adenoma and others.
 A possible cause of pain is vesiculitis (inflammation of the seminal vesicles in men).
 Pain occurs deep in the pelvis, above the pubis and in the perineum.
 With vesiculitis, the sacrum or lower back often ache.

-During pregnancy, the uterus enlarges and presses on the bladder.
-There are pain sensations.
-The bladder "pulls".
+During pregnancy, the uterus enlarges and puts pressure on the bladder.
+Painful sensations occur.
+The bladder is “pulling.”
 Stagnant urine accumulates inside it.
 This leads to the development of microorganisms, and then to inflammatory processes, which can also cause pain.
-Unpleasant sensations after childbirth in most cases are natural and are associated with physiological changes in the woman's body.
-Pain after a caesarean section may be caused by improper placement of the catheter or the use of certain medications during the operation.
+Unpleasant sensations after childbirth are in most cases natural and associated with physiological changes in a woman’s body.
+Pain after a cesarean section may be caused by improper placement of the catheter or the use of certain medications during surgery.

 In children

-Pain in the bladder in children can be caused by all of the previously listed diseases, neoplasms or injuries.
-In addition, pain may be associated with taking certain drugs (sulfanilades), beriberi, intestinal diseases and decreased immunity.
+Pain in the bladder in children can be caused by all of the previously listed diseases, tumors or injuries.
+In addition, pain may be associated with taking certain drugs (sulfonates), vitamin deficiency, intestinal diseases and decreased immunity.

 Diagnostics

 To make a correct diagnosis, the doctor must interview the patient.
-The patient needs to be told in detail about how the bladder is emptied, what sensations he experiences at the same time.
+The patient needs to be told in detail about how the bladder is emptied and what sensations he experiences.
 The doctor needs to palpate (feel) the organ.
-The patient should report whether his bladder hurts when pressed.
+The patient should report whether the bladder hurts when pressed.

-To clarify the diagnosis, the patient must pass a general urinalysis and urinalysis according to Nechiporenko.
+To clarify the diagnosis, the patient must undergo a general urine test and a urine test according to Nechiporenko.
 The attending physician prescribes an ultrasound, which is performed with an empty or full bladder.
-Men are scheduled for a prostate exam.
-The inside of the bladder can be examined using cystoscopy.
+Men are prescribed a prostate examination.
+You can examine the inside of the bladder using cystoscopy.

-Without knowing the cause of the appearance of unpleasant sensations, you should not try to get rid of them yourself.
-For diagnosis and preparation of an effective course of treatment, you need to consult a doctor.
+Without knowing the cause of unpleasant sensations, you should not try to get rid of them on your own.
+To diagnose and draw up an effective course of treatment, you must consult a doctor.
 Some causes of pain (cyst, tumor, stones) are eliminated surgically.

 To treat the inflammatory process, a course of antibiotics is prescribed.
-You cannot take medicine without a doctor's prescription.
-The most effective drugs can be prescribed only after the establishment of the causative agent of the disease and its sensitivity to drugs.
-Tablets Nolicin, Normaks, Norbaktin and others can get rid of bacteria in the bladder.
+You should not take medications without a doctor's prescription.
+The most effective drugs can be prescribed only after identifying the causative agent of the disease and its sensitivity to drugs.
+Tablets Nolicin, Normax, Norbactin and others can get rid of bacteria in the bladder.

-After antibiotics, phytopreparations are prescribed - Monurel, Cyston, etc. The course of antibiotics cannot be long.
+After antibiotics, herbal remedies are prescribed - Monurel, Cyston, etc. The course of antibiotics cannot be long.
 Medicines based on natural ingredients practically do not cause side effects and allow you to fight the causative agent of the disease.

 It is permissible to use folk remedies for discomfort in the bladder only after a diagnosis has been made.
 It is advisable to obtain the approval of the attending physician.
-Home treatment can be used as an adjunctive therapy.
-Some folk recipes help to cope with inflammation or pain in the bladder.
-However, it is almost impossible to get rid of cysts and neoplasms with the help of alternative medicine.
+Treatment at home can be used as complementary therapy.
+Some folk recipes help cope with inflammation or pain in the bladder.
+However, it is almost impossible to get rid of cysts and neoplasms using alternative medicine.

-Sand from the bladder can be removed with milkweed infusion.
-1-2 tbsp. l. plants pour a glass of boiling water.
+Sand can be removed from the bladder using milkweed infusion.
+1-2 tbsp. l.
+Pour a glass of boiling water over the plants.
 The decoction must be infused for an hour.
-The drink is consumed 20-30 minutes before a meal or an hour after a meal.
+The drink is consumed 20-30 minutes before meals or an hour after meals.
 The course of treatment is 10-15 days.
-If stones were found in the patient, you should not try to get rid of them yourself.
+If stones are found in the patient, you should not try to get rid of them yourself.

-You can fight urinary retention with an onion compress.
-A medium-sized onion must be finely chopped, wrapped in a clean napkin and applied to the lower abdomen for 2 hours daily for 6-8 days.
-Onion compress is recommended for preventive purposes.
+You can combat urinary retention with an onion compress.
+A medium-sized onion should be finely chopped, wrapped in a clean napkin and applied to the lower abdomen for 2 hours every day for 6-8 days.
+Onion compress is recommended to be used for preventive purposes.

-Herbal collection relieves urinary incontinence.
+Herbal tea helps relieve urinary incontinence.
 You need to mix 100 g of marshmallow root, 100 g of nettle and 70 g of yarrow.
-2 tbsp. l. collection is poured with a glass of boiling water and left to infuse overnight.
-In the morning, the drink should be filtered and taken several sips throughout the day.
+2 tbsp. l. the collection is poured with a glass of boiling water and left to infuse overnight.
+In the morning, strain the drink and take several sips throughout the day.

-A bath with bay leaf will help get rid of inflammatory processes.
+A bath with bay leaves will help get rid of inflammatory processes.
 100 g of the plant is boiled in 2 liters of water for 20 minutes.
-Then the solution is poured into a basin and 0.5 l of boiled water is added.
+Then the solution is poured into a basin and 0.5 liters of boiled water is added.
 The liquid for the procedure should be warm, but not hot.
-Stay in the water for no more than 15 minutes.
+You need to stay in the water for no more than 15 minutes.

 The procedure should end with urination into the water.
-Thus, the bladder receives additional disinfection.
+This way the bladder receives additional disinfection.

 Diet

-Whatever the causes of pain in the bladder, the dishes that make up the patient's daily diet should not irritate the mucosa of the organ.
-The patient is recommended boiled or steamed foods.
-All spicy, smoked, fried foods are excluded from the menu.
-Products with a large number of ingredients of non-natural origin and preservatives are prohibited.
+Whatever the causes of pain in the bladder, the dishes that make up the patient’s daily diet should not irritate the mucous membrane of the organ.
+The patient is recommended to eat boiled or steamed foods.
+All spicy, smoked and fried dishes are excluded from the menu.
+Products with a large number of unnatural ingredients and preservatives are prohibited.
 The diet should include fruits and vegetables.
-Citruses should be excluded.
-Sweets should be limited.
+Citrus fruits should be excluded.
+The consumption of sweets should be limited.

-If the bladder hurts, lemonade, soda, coffee and alcohol are undesirable for drinking.
-The patient is suitable for water without gas, compotes, jelly made from natural ingredients.
-In inflammatory processes, cranberry juice is recommended.
+If your bladder hurts, you should avoid drinking lemonade, carbonated water, coffee and alcohol.
+The patient is suitable for still water, compotes, jelly made from natural ingredients.
+For inflammatory processes, cranberry juice is recommended.
 Other sour berries, fruits and vegetables are prohibited.

 Possible complications

-Neoplasms greatly complicate the work of not only the bladder, but also neighboring organs.
-If the tumor is malignant, death is possible.
-With injuries, hematomas are formed, leading to inflammatory processes.
-Stones can permanently cause acute urinary retention.
+Neoplasms greatly complicate the functioning of not only the bladder, but also neighboring organs.
+If the tumor is malignant, it can be fatal.
+When injured, hematomas form, leading to inflammatory processes.
+Stones can constantly cause acute urinary retention.

 Prevention

 In order to prevent inflammation of the bladder, it is necessary to protect your body from cold and overheating.
 Cystitis and urethritis often occur after unprotected sex.
-If you do not plan to conceive a child, you must use a condom.
-Also, do not often change sexual partners.
-An important preventive measure is the observance of the rules of personal hygiene.
+If you are not planning to conceive a child, you must use a condom.
+Also, you should not change sexual partners often.
+Compliance with personal hygiene rules is considered an important preventive measure.

-People prone to bladder diseases need to follow a diet.
-A regular medical examination will help to detect a neoplasm and stones in time.
-Patients who have had a stent installed, pregnant women and women who have recently become mothers should be especially attentive to their health.
-If the pain does not go away for a long time, this should be reported to the attending physician.
+People prone to bladder diseases need to adhere to a diet.
+Regular medical examination will help to detect tumors and stones in a timely manner.
+Patients who have had a stent installed, pregnant women, and women who have recently become mothers need to be especially attentive to their health.
+If the pain does not go away for a long time, you should inform your doctor.

 Inflammation of the bladder: Symptoms and treatment of the disease